hisn00/IOT-Automatic-Plant-Watering-System/README.md

 ## 🌟 **How It Works**
 1. **Monitor Water Levels**:
-   - Ultrasonic sensor captures real-time water levels in the tank.
+   - Ultrasonic sensor captures real time water levels in the tank.
    - Data is displayed dynamically on the GUI.

 2. **Automated Control**:
    - Motor turns ON/OFF based on predefined water level thresholds.
    - Manual control option included in the GUI.

-3. **IoT Connectivity**:
-   - Future-ready for integration with cloud platforms like Firebase or Blynk for remote monitoring.

 ---

 ## 🎉 **Planned Features**
 1. **Cloud Integration**:
-   - Real-time monitoring on mobile or desktop through IoT platforms.
+   - Real time monitoring on mobile or desktop through IoT platforms.
 2. **Multi-Tank Support**:
    - Manage multiple tanks simultaneously.
 3. **Voice Control**: